EPBCproject/pymscrape/README.md

 display, but note the security risks.

 # Normal Setup
 pymscrape can also be run without Docker, but additional dependencies must be downloaded and installed.
+(This is fiddly on Windows 10, please call Ewan on 0435044853 for support!)

 ## Supported Systems
 - Unix systems (i.e. Linux and Mac).